I’ve spent years testing community platforms as an instructional designer (since 2018, ever since I said goodbye 👋 to Facebook Groups).

 👍 What I like about Mighty Networks?

-- Strong mobile apps: Their native mobile apps for iOS and Android are well-designed and reliable, which is crucial for community engagement.
+• Strong mobile apps: Their native mobile apps for iOS and Android are very well-designed and reliable, which is crucial for community engagement.
 With Mighty Pro, you can even brand them as your own.

-- Native Calendar feature: There’s a calendar that shows all your events in one place.
+• Native Calendar feature (surprisingly useful): There’s a calendar that shows all your events in one place, it’s like a master calendar for your members to cut the noise.
 This makes it easier for members to see what’s coming up.
+I find it really handy.

 👎 What I don’t like about Mighty Networks?

-- Limited course features: You won’t find things like completion certificates, quizzes, or surveys.
+• Limited course features: You won’t find things like completion certificates or student-level tracking.
 If you need more advanced features, check out platforms like Kajabi or Thinkific.

-- Only Stripe integration: Want to accept payments?
+• Only Stripe integration (no PayPal): Want to accept payments?
 You’re stuck with Stripe.
 No PayPal support.
-And since there’s no API, you’ll need Zapier to connect other payment systems.

-- Limited integrations: The platform lacks built-in connections to other tools and has no API.
+• Limited integrations (that too only on $215/mo plan): The platform lacks built-in connections to other tools and has limited API.
 You’ll need to use Zapier for most integrations.
-They don’t even support other automation tools like Make.com.
+That too, these integrations are available only in their Scale plan at $215 per month.

 Upfront bottomline